-Yes, most sealers are easy to work with.
+Yes, most sealers are easy to use.
 Reading the product instruction should make it a piece of cake.

-Prior to applying the sealer, clean the stone with water and mild soap.
+Before applying the sealer, clean the stone with water and mild soap.
 Let it dry until you are sure no more liquid has seeped into it.
-If you notice an area where the stone has a richer and darker color than the rest, then the stone, most probably, is still wet.
+If you notice an area where the stone has a richer and darker color than the rest, then the slab, most probably, is still wet.